elisenovitski/seattlesnowmass2021/pages/accessibility.md

 * If you need an assistive listening device, please fill out [the survey](https://forms.gle/erjFnaWbWVpYXJb69) ASAP so we can plan accordingly.

 ## Mobility
-* All rooms and buildings will be wheelchair-accessible and furniture will be arranged to preserve this access.
+* Rooms and buildings will be wheelchair-accessible and furniture will be arranged to preserve this access.
 * Meals and break stations will be arranged to make it possible to wait in line while seated.
 * Participants can request specialized furniture in meeting rooms via [the survey](https://forms.gle/erjFnaWbWVpYXJb69).
 * Due to construction, the original dorm rooms we were planning to have booked have become unavailable, and we do not have certain information about bed height in the new rooms.
 We will provide updated information when the new reservations are finalized.
 If you need a specific bed height, please request it via [the survey](https://forms.gle/erjFnaWbWVpYXJb69).